C corporation Health Insurance Deduction

 It is entirely possible that owners of small C corporations can enjoy the same tax advantages as S corporations, in that the C corporations avoid having to pay any income tax at all.
 However, unlike an S corporation, where the tax burden is passed onto the owner’s personal income tax, the C corporation owner can also deduct their share of the health care premiums.
 This advantage can overcome the double taxation standard that exists when the C corporation is taxed on earnings and the owners/employees are also taxed based on the income they derive from working at the company.

 To learn more about C corporation health deductions, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.